spjtcoi/PRS2024/modules/Day3a.docx.md

 ### Key code parameters

-Note: The parameters listed in this table remain consistent across various scenarios, but the specific values may change based on the dataset and analysis scenario.
+The parameters listed in this table remain consistent across various scenarios, but the specific values may change based on the dataset and analysis scenario.

 For illustrative purposes, this table uses the first scenario, EUR base and EUR target population:

 |**Parameter**|**Value**|**Description**|
 |:---:|:---:|:---:|